 A corporate name must be provided for in the articles of incorporation and be registered.
 The corporate name must be expressed in Japanese characters, but a foreign language translation of it may also be provided for in the articles of incorporation.

 As it is illegal to register a corporate name similar to one already registered by another company engaging in the same kind of business activities within the same ward, it is essential that you confirm the non-existence of the registration of similar corporate names before filing an application for registration of your company.
 This can be done at the Legal Affairs Bureau.

 Obtaining equity participant certificates

 It is necessary to submit registration certificates for companies in Japan that intend to become equity participants in the GK.
 If applicable, the application must also include seal certificates for the individuals and companies in Japan that will become members.

-When a member is a foreign-owned corporation, an Affidavit summarizing details of the corporation (including the trade name, location of head office, business purposes, capital, shares, officers) must be submitted to the Legal Affairs Bureau.
+When a member is a foreign-owned corporation, an Affidavit summarizing details of the corporation must be submitted to the Legal Affairs Bureau.
+This affidavit should include details such as the trade name, location of head office, business purposes and capital.
 The Affidavit must be notarized by a Notary Public or consular office in the home country of the corporation.
 The registration certificates for those companies must be notarized as well.